squarematr1x/Game-of-Life-with-Pygame/README.md

 * Pausing the game
 * Displaying the number of living cells in the grid
 * Displaying the percentage of living cells
+* Changing the color of the cell according to the number of adjacent cells